 Trust account legislation typically follows a couple of years after a filming incentive.
 We’ve seen it in New Mexico, Louisiana, Florida, New Jersey and several other states.

 When production moves in, states with no child labor guidelines for the entertainment industry quickly figure out that they should create some structure to deal with the problems they encounter.
 This is often problematic, because legislators don’t understand how to structure those kinds of laws.
 They don’t have the practical first hand experience, and often ‘piece meal’ legislation together from existing laws in other states.
 These laws affect our children’s money, education, and work hours.
 Eventually, we’ll end up with a patchwork of mis-matched laws that we must all abide by, a different set in every state.
 There isn’t much we can do about this pattern of behavior, except be aware that it is happening and we encourage you to get involved when legislation is proposed in your state.
 Voice the concerns you have based on your own experience.
 With 36 states sponsoring tax incentives, the new laws will be close behind.

 It is often easy to forget that the entertainment biz really IS an industry.
 That means profits, losses and budgets are critical to the growth and survival of the entities in it.
 We may be so focused on our teeny little corner of the world (getting an audition) that we forget how many other things are at play, and the affect filming incentives have on our employers, the producers.
 It’s just good business to watch the trends, and wisely increase your opportunities.

-A State By State Listing of Tax Credits for Film Makers (make sure to research individual state links as this is likely to become outdated quickly)
+A State By State Interactive Map of Film incentives for Film Makers (make sure to research individual state links as this is likely to become outdated quickly):

 SAG Listing: https://www.sagindie.org/resources/states/